 As employees become location-agnostic, so will a company’s phone system.
 Business leaders will see the proven benefits of a cloud-based phone system.

 Companies have already realized the benefits of the cloud.
 Millions of businesses send and receive email using Google and Office 365, saving them from maintaining costly servers.

 Moving to a remote office phone system is the next big move.

 Businesses will continue to evolve their technologies and platforms to support their employees.
 Upwork projects that by 2028, nearly three-fourths of employers will have a remote team.

 One example of this dramatic change is the fax machine.
 Once considered a staple of the typical office is now quite rare.
 Today, you can send and receive faxes using an online faxing service just like email.
 Online faxing saves businesses from bulky hardware, toner, and improves internal workflow.

 Maintaining versatility in your telecommunications helps businesses prepare for unforeseen circumstances.
-Moving your phone system to the cloud will help your organization innovate and withstand any changes in the market.
+Moving your phone system and contact center to the cloud will help your organization innovate and withstand any changes in the market.